 In 1985 the job of Coordinator became full time and part-time Assistant Coordinator, Debbie was hired for ten hours a week, with duties on the north side of the river, and to take the place of the Coordinator when the latter was absent.
 At this time, approximately 400 meals per week were being delivered.
 The Cotton Cafe in Marysville replaced Joe’s diner as a food depot for the service.Debbie remains with the organization as the Meals on Wheels Coordinator to this day.

 In 2000 Barb Brown was hired as the Office Administrator and bookkeeper.
 Meals were sent out 5 days a week and then expanded to 7 days a week in 2002.
 The staff began weekend on-call procedures at this point.

 Wheels to Meals, a program which brings seniors out to lunch once a week from September to June, was developed in 2000.
 Entertainment is provided by local performers and volunteers provide transportation to those who require it.
 The program started on the North side at St. Mary’s Anglican Church and continues to run.

 In the 2015-2016 fiscal year, Meals on Wheels delivered 41,602 meals to about 300 clients.
 More than 100 volunteers deliver routinely to accomplish the 7 day a week, 365 day per year program.
 The organization now employs an Executive Director, Program Coordinator, an Office Administrator, and a Program and Office Support Assistant.
 We also employ summer students and contract employees to help with new projects when needed.

-Compiled by Anna Christie.
+Originally compiled by Anna Christie.
+Last updated 2016.